JackSyu/AE-MSR/README.md

 # Discriminative Multi-modality Speech Recognition
 In this paper, we propose a two-stage speech recognition model.
-In the first stage, the target voice is separated from background noises with help from the corresponding visual information of lip movements, making the model ‘listen' clearly.
+In the first stage, the target voice is separated from background noises with help from the corresponding visual information of lip movements, making the model 'listen' clearly.
 At the second stage, the audio modality combines visual modality again to better understand the speech by a MSR sub-network, further improving the recognition rate.
 ## Paper
 [Paper(Arxiv)](http://arxiv.org/abs/2005.05592)
 ## Preparation